 - Provide information about your specific condition and propose a treatment plan.

 Typically, treatment plans involve the use of low level sounds provided by noise generating devices, hearing aids, or environmental sounds.

 Your doctor or a member of your care team will fully explain your treatment plan during your counseling session.

 Follow-up Care for Tinnitus and Decreased Sound Tolerance

 Continuity of care is essential for achieving our goal.

 After your initial visit to the Center for Audiology and Hearing Aids, we will schedule follow-up appointments at three and six months.
 Visits six months and after will involve some testing and further counseling.

-Tinnitus and hyperacusis treatment generally takes between 12 and 18 months, however we will continue scheduling follow-up visits as long as necessary.
+Tinnitus and decreased sound tolerance treatment generally takes between 12 and 18 months, however we will continue scheduling follow-up visits as long as necessary.